Shift and 'on-call' work may be required, particularly where manufacturing/production equipment is in continual 24-hour operation.

 - liaising with buyers and marketing and sales staff

-- supervising the work of junior staff
+- supervising and managing the work of junior staff

-- organising relevant training sessions
+- organising relevant training sessions.

 In larger companies, there may be close links between production management and general or strategic management and marketing or finance roles.